0smile/closed_loop/README.md

 Further, Moveit and Nav may can be applied on closed loop robot.
 However one thing should be keeped in mind: it still a open loop robot in ros2.

 ## Konwn issue
-If include rviz in launch file, the robot model will not shown in rviz.
+1. If include rviz in launch file, the robot model will not shown in rviz.
 Launching rviz manually after gazebo can avoid this issue, still seeking for better solutions.

+2. When restart the gazebo simulation world, synchronization will lost.